-We are close to completing the £2m fundraising target needed for the RNHRD and Brownsword Therapies Centre which is now open at the Royal United Hospitals Bath (RUH).
+We are just completing the £2m fundraising target needed for the RNHRD and Brownsword Therapies Centre which is now open at the Royal United Hospitals Bath (RUH).

-Thanks to the Brownsword Charitable Foundation’s gift of £1m, we have almost completed the £2m target for this new centre.
-Since our Therapies Matter campaign launched, every donation has been doubled by the Brownsword match-funding scheme.
+Thanks to the Brownsword Charitable Foundation’s gift of £1m, every donation has been doubled by the Brownsword match-funding scheme.

 Find out more about the RNHRD & Brownsword Therapies Centre